 If CTA defaults on its payments to Pipeline and Pipeline bills PG&E for any unpaid charges, CTA will be considered in violation of this Agreement until CTA meets all outstanding financial obligations to Pipeline and Pipeline so notifies PG&E. If CTA fails to pay Pipeline, PG&E may terminate this Agreement and reclaim Canadian Capacity acquired or awarded to CTA.

+CORE GAS AGGREGATION SERVICE AGREEMENT (Cont'd.)

 CTA shall indemnify, reimburse and otherwise hold PG&E harmless for all losses, reasonably incurred costs, expenses, damages, and liabilities relating to Canadian Capacity covered by this Agreement.
 Any Canadian Capacity assigned per Attachment G herein shall at all times be subject to the jurisdiction of any governing Canadian authorities and applicable pipeline tariffs.